-Maggie Potapchuk is the founder of MP Associates, a national consulting practice that works in partnership with individuals, organizations, and communities, to build capacity and facilitate change to collectively achieve racial justice.
-Potapchuk works with organizations seeking to align their policies, programs, and culture with their value of racial equity; work with communities to assess racial dynamics, and to build their capacity for community change; design and facilitate workshops and retreats; design curriculum and tools on structural racism, white privilege and change processes; conduct research and curate best practices; and build networks and communities of practice to increase individual learning and collective action for racial justice.
+Maggie Potapchuk is the founder of MP Associates, a national consulting practice that works in partnership with individuals, organizations, and communities to work collectively to achieve racial justice and reimagine a liberated future.
+Potapchuk works with organizations to operationalize racial justice in their policies, programs, and culture; engages whites to learn about white privilege and white dominant culture through facilitating caucuses; provides racial equity individual and group coaching; develops racial equity curricula and tools; conducts research and curates resources and best practices of racial equity work; and builds networks and communities of practice to increase individual learning and collective action for racial justice.

 A sample of her consulting practices includes: